Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.2 - Non-Primitive DataType/README.md

 ### Q. When to Use Strings❓

-✅ When you need to store and manipulate textual data.
+✅ When we need to store and manipulate textual data.

-✅ When you require string operations like concatenation, substring, etc.
+✅ When we require string operations like concatenation, substring, etc.

 🔹`StringBuffer` & `StringBuilder` are used for mutable strings (i.e., strings that can be modified).